shubhamChau/CodalyzeBackEnd/README.txt

 2) mongoDB has been chosen for storage and operated via mongoose module.
 3) expressJS has been used for routing requests.
 4) uuid module has been used to generate an id for each meeting.
+5) nodemon has been used in development.
-5) each functionality has been mainained in a separate .js file.
+6) each functionality has been mainained in a separate .js file.
+7) port number 5000 is used by server